 21% – this tax rate applies to the majority of products and services purchased.

-6% – this lower rate applies to select categories of products (such as medicines, certain foods and drinks, books, newspapers and magazines) and services (such as bike repair, hairdressing, camping facilities and swimming pools).
+9% – this lower rate applies to select categories of products (such as medicines, certain foods and drinks, books, newspapers and magazines) and services (such as bike repair, hairdressing, camping facilities and swimming pools).
+Prior to 01 January 2019, this low rate was 6%.

 0% – a handful of product categories (for example, wholesale fish or goods in an excise warehouse) and services (such as education classes, healthcare services, childcare and sports activities) are completely exempt from BTW sales tax.